 Gauge Drive HP versus Gauge Drive HV

-While the new Gauge Drive HP (high pressure) is a bit too large for my taste–measuring in at 232mm–it is still possible to carry in a vertical jersey pocket, but it will stick out above your elastic band by an inch or two.
+While the new Gauge Drive HP (high pressure) is a bit too large for my taste–measuring in at 232mm–it is still possible to carry vertically in a jersey pocket, but it will stick out above your elastic band by an inch or two.
 But the reason I’m giving this new pump a real chance is because of the very, very cool ABS Pen Gauge.
+I found the system to work quite easily and simply–just screw the hose onto your valve stem and watch the red line move up to your desired psi.High Pressure

-The ABS Pen Gauge, which screws completely into the pump for a clean look and secured fit, measures the pressure you’re putting into the tire as you go.
-Yep, this thing will give you high pressure: up to 120 psi (8.3 bar, if you’re into that).
+The ABS Pen Gauge, which screws completely into the pump for a clean and secured fit, measures the pressure you’re putting into the tire as you go.
+Yep, this thing goes all the way up to 120 psi (8.3 bar, if you’re into that).
 120 PSI.
-How many hand pumps out there will not only get you to that pressure, but tell you exactly when you’ve hit it?
+While you can hit that number, I found that hitting 90 psi is super simple, but I couldn’t really get the pressure all the way to 120 without some serious work.
+One thing I noted is that you’ll have a much easier job of doing so if you start with a completely deflated tube.
+It’s best to release all of the air before you hook up the pump.

-Perhaps the best feature of this pump is the ABS Pen Gauge.
+Perhaps the best feature is the ABS Pen Gauge.
 The flexible hose allows you to screw it onto either your Presta or Schrader valve (also super handy when I had to fill little tires like the ones on my kid’s BOB stroller) by simply flipping the chuck at the end of the hose.
 You don’t have to worry about bending the valve stem or tearing up the pump while you’re feverishly pulling and pushing on the handle.
-This is also one of the few pumps I’ve tried that doesn’t seem to burn out your arm trying to get the tire to 100 psi or so–it fills efficiently and quickly while still offering you the ability to stop and rest without having to hold onto the pump at all if you need to.
+As I mentioned before, this is also one of the few pumps I’ve tried that doesn’t seem to burn out your arm trying to get the tire to 90 psi–it fills efficiently and quickly.

 Measure Your Pressure

 The red line on the gauge allows you to watch where you are pressure-wise.
-Then, you can simply press the button on the chuck to bleed the excess air off–this is really quite important for getting the pressure off before you try to unscrew the hose from the valve stem.
-A genius improvement over the old flex hose in previous versions of the pumps.
+Then, you can simply press the button on the chuck to bleed the excess air off–this makes unscrewing the hose much easier over previous versions of the pump.
+Screwing it on and off isn’t much of a challenge, even for weaker hands.
+You can also remove a bit of air from the tube if you’ve overfilled it.
+A genius improvement over the old flex hose.

 Get Yours from Lezyne